Varials: History

 Varials has gained comparisons to Knocked Loose by the media, and Knocked Loose vocalist Bryan Garris guested on the Varials song "Empire of Dirt".
 Varials also toured with Knocked Loose in December 2015.
 They have also been likened to the hardcore band Jesus Piece, who also hail from Philadelphia, as both bands have been regarded as some of the brightest prospects in the genre.

 The band released their second album, In Darkness, through Fearless on October 11, 2019.
 Varials supported Counterparts on their Private Room 2.0 Tour throughout the Fall of 2019.
 Varials will be heading to Europe to support Polaris on their Death of Me Tour.
 Varials is also set to support Spite on their Root of all Evil Tour.

 On January 23, 2020, vocalist Travis Tabron announced his departure from the band.
 They will still continue to tour without Travis with Mitchell Rogers taking over lead vocals.

 In late 2020 and early 2021, the band began working with producer Josh Schroeder on a new EP.
 They later decided to switch from an EP to their third studio album.

 On March 8, 2022, the band announced via their Instagram that they had finished work on the album.
 This also included the return of guitarist Shane Lyons.
 In August, the band announced their third album, Scars for You to Remember, would be released on October 14.

 On September 19, 2025, the band released their new single, 'I'll Find the Dark'.
 This marks their debut with new vocalist Skyler Conder, who is also in Oklahoma heavy metalcore band CELL.
 He previously joined the band on recent tours as a fill-in vocalist for Mitchell Rogers, who also used to be on guitar, who now plays with Chiodos after quietly leaving the band.

 Influences

-The band has listed many artists and genres as influences, such as Slipknot, Deftones, Limp Bizkit, Sevendust, System of a Down, Linkin Park, Coheed and Cambria, Chiodos, Rise Against, Keeping Destiny, Rage Against the Machine, Big L, nu metal music, and shoegaze music.
+The band has listed many artists and genres as influences, such as the Acacia Strain, Molly Hatchet, Architects' Hollow Crown (2009), Bring Me the Horizon's Suicide Season (2008), Slipknot, Big L, nu metal music, and shoegaze music.